 Usually, a site migration won’t affect your SEO rankings in any significant way.
 When you migrate a site properly, you want to make sure to set up redirects properly so people and search engines know where to find you.
 When you do this, you are basically telling people and algorithms that you are the exact same company, just with a new domain/website.

 Keep in mind that this will bring along all of your search engine rankings and Google penalties (if you have them.)

 Many people believe that by changing and moving their website, they may be able to escape Google penalties that have accrued over the years such as suspicious backlinks, keyword stuffing, cloaking, ads, and link spam (read more about outdated SEO tactics that may get your site penalized).
 Unless you are specific about your intents, Google will know that you are the same company and carry over their flags and penalties for your new site.

-When deciding whether or not you should migrate your website, ask yourself a couple basic questions?
+When deciding whether or not you should migrate your website, ask yourself:

 - Are you happy with your web programmer/designer?

 - Are you happy with your hosting service?